hercules-ci/blog.hercules-ci.com/_posts/2019-08-22-pre-commit-git-hooks-for-nix.md

 - Simpler integration into Nix projects, doing the wiring up behind the scenes

-- Provide a low-overhead build of all the tooling available for the hooks to use (naive implementation of calling nix-shell does bring some latency when committing)
+- Provide a low-overhead build of all the tooling available for the hooks to use (calling nix-shell for every check does bring some latency when committing)

 - Common package set of hooks for popular languages like Haskell, Elm, etc.